-Taking good care of your mountain bike is of paramount importance, not only to maintain your safety, but also to ensure you get many good years out of your bike.
-By paying attention to your mountain bike — notably the wheels, tires, cables, handlebars and bike chain — you will soon get the most out of your mountain biking.
+By paying attention to your mountain bike, notably the wheels, tyres, cables, handlebars and chain, you will get the most out of your mountain biking.

 The wheels on any mountain bike take the most abuse of any part of a bike through their constant contact with the many types of uneven terrain that riders will encounter.
-Failure of one of your tires could lead to a crash, resulting in damage to your bike or even personal injury — so it’s very important to regularly check and maintain your wheels.
+Failure of one of your tyres could lead to a crash, resulting in damage to your bike or even personal injury, so it’s very important to regularly check and maintain your wheels.

-- Inspect the tires regularly by looking for any cuts, abrasions or protruding objects — and pay particular attention to the tires’ sidewalls, as this is where damage and tire failure most often occurs.
+- Inspect the tyres regularly by looking for any cuts, abrasions or protruding object, and pay particular attention to the sidewalls, as this is where damage and tire failure most often occurs.

-- If you’re in any doubt about a tire’s wear-and-tear, then always replace it, as this will be far cheaper and safer than riding on an unsafe tire!
+- If you’re in any doubt about a tyre’s wear-and-tear, then always replace it, as this will be far cheaper and safer than riding on an unsafe tyre!

 - Inspect the wheel rim to ensure it is smooth and even, as this will give you smooth and even braking when you’re riding your bike.